AkashKhatrii/Git_Practice/README.md

 #### few points to note:
 1. It is not necessary to push the changes of a branch to remote and then merge, we can make changes to a branch in our local env and then merge with main too!

+### Basics about Git and Github:
+1. `Local repository` - private working copy
+2. `Working Directoy and Staging Area` - intermediate area where commits can be formatted and reviewed before completing the commit
+3. `push` - send a change to another repository (may require permission)
+4. `pull` - grab a change from a repository

+#### Commands
+1. `clone` - bring a repository hosted somewhere like Github into a folder or your local machine
+2. `add` - track your files and changes to Git
+3. `commit` - save your files in git
+4. `push` - upload your commits to a git repo, like Github
+5. `pull` - download changes forma remote repo to your local repo

 ### About Merge Conflicts (via analogy)
 1. Suppose, we create two branches `branch1` and `branch2` after commiting some changes to the `main` branch.